twashing/codepair.io.archive/README.md

 5. *CRU* availability

+  - logout breaks occasionally
+  - tags should do a DB search as well
+  - create button & workflow
     - tags all lower case, no dashes or spaces

-  - create button & workflow
   - search button & workflow
   - page routing (between all, availabilities, sessions)
   - logout
   - mouse pointer over login / logout links